Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > NCERT Solutions - Marketing Management

 Place Mix: This connects sellers and buyers through distribution channels.
 Key considerations include:

-• Transportation - the method of moving goods.
+• Transportation: Methods of moving goods.

 Factors influencing channel choice include the timing and location of delivery, the nature of the goods, destination, costs, and availability.

-• Advertising - paid promotions to reach potential customers.
+• Advertising: Paid promotions to reach potential customers.

-• Personal selling - direct interaction with customers to persuade them to buy.
+• Personal selling: Direct interaction with customers to persuade them to buy.

-• Publicity - generating public awareness about the product.
+• Publicity: Generating public awareness about the product.

-• Sales promotion - short-term incentives to encourage purchases.
+• Sales promotion: Short-term incentives to encourage purchases.

 The goal is to inform and convince potential buyers to choose a specific product.

-Q3: How does branding help in creating product differentiation?
+Q3.
+How does branding help in creating product differentiation?
 Does it help in marketing of goods and services?
 Explain.

 • This helps the firm to secure and control the market for its products.

-• If products were sold by generic names, it would be very difficult for the marketers to distinguish their products from its competitors.
+• If products were sold by generic names, it would be very difficult for marketers to distinguish their products from its competitors.

 • Thus, most marketers give a name to their product, which helps in identifying and distinguishing their products from their competitors' products.

-• This process of giving a name or a sign or a symbol etc to a product is called Branding.
+• This process of giving a name or a sign or a symbol etc to a product is called branding.

 (ii) The Utility and Demand The utility provided by the product and the intensity of demand of the buyer sets the upper limit of price, which a buyer would be prepared to pay.
-In fact, the price must reflect the interest of both the parties to the transaction – the buyer and the seller.
-The buyer may be ready to pay up to the point, where the utility from the product is at least equal to the sacrifice made in terms of the price paid.
+The price must reflect the interest of both the parties to the transaction – the buyer and the seller.
+The buyer may be ready to pay up to the point, where the utility of the product is at least equal to the sacrifice made in terms of the price paid.
 The seller would, however, try to cover the costs.
 According to the law of demand, consumers generally purchase more units at a low price than at a high price.

 (iii) The Extent of Competition in the Market The price is also affected by the nature and degree of competition.
 The price will tend to reach the upper limit in case there is less degree of competition while under free competition, the price will tend to be set at the lowest level.